-Units located in the City of Campbell River make up 94% of non-market units in the SRD, including 100% of emergency shelter / housing spaces, 95% of transitional supported & assisted living units, and 98% of independent social housing units.
-According to BC Housing, 18 Electoral Area C individuals or households use non-market services, all of receive private rental market assistance.
+Non-market units located in the City of Campbell River make up 94% of non-market units in the SRD.
+This includes 100% of emergency shelter/housing spaces, 95% of transitional supported & assisted living units, and 98% of independent social housing units.
+According to BC Housing, 18 individuals or households in Electoral Area C access non-market services in the form of private rental market assistance.

-Figure ## shows how many people/households benefited from non-market housing across the SRD, Strathcona Rural, and Electoral Area C. Units for service allocation subgroups are marked with an 'XX' notation if one of the subgroups has 5 or fewer units.
+Figure 4.5a shows how many people/households benefited from non-market housing across the SRD, Strathcona Rural, and Electoral Area C. Units for service allocation subgroups are marked with an 'XX' notation if one of the subgroups has 5 or fewer units.

-Figure ##: Non-Market Housing Facilities & Programs, March 31 2021
+Figure 4.5a: Non-Market Housing Facilities & Programs, March 31 2021